mileskent/low-level-vault/Filesystem.md

 The issue is that there is a lot of overhead going on.
 By having a system that enables you to have really big files, when you use normal size files, you have a bunch of [[Fragmentation#Internal Fragmentation]] going on.
 ![[Pasted image 20251128111344.png|400]]
 ### Hybrid Indexed Allocation
 Multilevel Indexed Allocation, but there are multiple indirection levels that all coexist.
 The bigger the file, the bigger the indirection you use.
+Fill up the pointers least indirection to most indirection, for this reason.
 The bigger the file, the slower the access.
 * Growth: ✅
 	* The multilevel hybrid model fixes the growth issues associated with the basic indexed allocation